2021 Vault Rankings

 News & Awards

-Orrick is creating five Racial, Social and Economic Justice Fellowships enabling Orrick lawyers to work full time for a year with a public interest organization.
-The firm is also partnering with Diversity Lab to pilot 6 bias interrupters on our teams, and two Orrick associates hosted a Juneteenth conversation with Soledad O’Brien.
+Orrick is creating five Racial, Social and Economic Justice Fellowships, enabling Orrick lawyers to work full time for a year with a public interest organization.
+The firm is also partnering with Diversity Lab to pilot six bias interrupters on its teams, and two Orrick associates hosted a Juneteenth conversation with Soledad O’Brien.

 The firm’s Cyber & Privacy team developed a first-of-its-kind global privacy development program called “Privacy in a Box.”
 This innovative solution gives clients access to a complete global privacy compliance program via a cloud-based collaboration tool, also developed by Orrick, called Joinder.

-We took action on PRIDE this year.
+Orrick took action on Pride this year.
 The U.S. Supreme Court’s Bostock decision strengthening workplace protections for LGBTQ employees sided with the arguments in Orrick’s amicus brief on behalf of 59 civil rights organizations.
-We also rolled out our gender inclusive policy and had a firmwide conversation with Dru Levasseur, a recognized leader in the LGBTQ+ equality movement (and, yes, our annual Pride parade was virtual).
+The firm also rolled out its gender-inclusive policy and had a firmwide conversation with Dru Levasseur, a recognized leader in the LGBTQ+ equality movement (and, yes, Orrick's annual Pride parade was virtual).

-The firm opened its Boston office in 2019 with top-tier Cyber & Privacy, Copyright and Media Litigation and Life Sciences teams.
+The firm opened its Boston office in 2019 with top-tier Cyber & Privacy, Copyright, Media Litigation, and Life Sciences teams.